 B.M., University of North Texas; M.A., Truman State University

 Shirley McKamie’s music career has encompassed several areas and modes of teaching.
 In addition to providing applied instruction in piano, pipe organ and harpsichord, she has designed music courses for summer academic camps in the Midwest and, since 1994, taught courses in Musicology at Truman State University.
 Beyond her teaching duties she serves as Chair of the Celtic Studies Coordinating Committee and faculty consultant for instructional technology in the School of Arts and Letters.

 Following early music studies with Naomi Bauer in Hudson, Kansas, Ms. McKamie received a scholarship to study piano with Artist-in-Residence Stefan Bardas at the University of North Texas, where she graduated magna cum laude with a Bachelor of Music degree in piano performance, with minors in pipe organ and harpsichord.
-Subsequently she performed professionally as a chamber musician and accompanist in Dallas and Fort Worth, and later, in Kansas City.
+Subsequently she performed professionally as a collaborative pianist and harpsichordist in Dallas and Fort Worth, and later, in Kansas City.